 Customers are more likely to be engaged through social media.
-This is because social media posts come to them.
+This because social media posts come to them.
 The other type of engagement – where the customer visits the brand’s site to read a new blog post – is usually unappealing to most people.
 A post they see on social media is more likely to engage them.

 I decided the best strategy for this client was to try to get those popular videos to gain traction on social media.

 So, I searched through the two major sites where videos are the most popular: YouTube and Facebook.
 I was looking for influencers on social media who had an emphasis on reptiles and amphibians.

 Reptile Hut had developed several Buyer Personas which helped me narrow my focus.
 I found a few different social media personalities who were focused on reptiles and amphibians.

 Interestingly, some of these personalities actually were reptiles and amphibians!
 Just like Grumpy Cat, Bub and others, there were actually quite a few pages dedicated to specific pet lizards, frogs and so on.